 (5) The risk in the goods shall pass to the Buyer on delivery as aforesaid and the Company shall incur no liability whatsoever for loss of or damage to the goods in transit or storage or for any loss or damage whether consequential of otherwise suffered by the Buyer as a result of the loss or damage to the goods in transit or storage unless the same shall be caused by the negligence of the Company in which event the Company’s liability shall be limited to the value of the goods.

-(6) Non delivery of the goods shall be notified to the Company within seven days of the date of despatch indicated by the Company.
+(6) Non delivery of the goods shall be notified to the Company within 48 hours of the date of despatch indicated by the Company.

-(7) The Company and (where relevant) the carriers must be notified within fourteen calendar days of receipt of the goods of any damage or shortage and the Buyer must retain for inspection any damaged goods or packaging.
+(7) The Company and (where relevant) the carriers must be notified within 48 hours of receipt of the goods of any damage or shortage and the Buyer must retain for inspection any damaged goods or packaging.
 Photographic evidence of the damaged packaging clearly showing the delivery note must also be retained by the Buyer for inspection.